Automotive Shop Safety Rules

 Something all automotive technicians need to keep in mind is adherence to various safety rules.
 Whether technicians are employed at a dealership or a specialty shop, safety is extremely important.

-Keep reading to learn more about general shop safety rules and precautions that those working in the industry should be following every day.
+Keep reading to learn more about auto shop safety rules and precautions that those working in the industry should follow every day.

 OSHA Mechanic Shop Regulations

 The U.S. Department of Labor and the Occupational Safety and Health Administration (OSHA) have established workplace standards for automotive technicians.
-These standards help ensure that those working in these jobs have access to the proper equipment, as well as information about workers’ rights.
+These auto repair shop policies and procedures help ensure that those working in these jobs have access to the proper equipment, as well as information about workers’ rights.

 Because of the exposure to different chemicals and various workplace hazards automotive techs can face, having standards in place can help reduce the risk of accidents or injury.